grumpyshoe/BeerTastic/README.md

 # Content of the app

 The content of the app and the range of functions are kept small.
 The app uses the Punk API (https://punkapi.com/) to list different beers.

+## Features
+* The homescreen showns a list of beer which loads more data while scrolling down (like a infinite list).
+* The homescreen also shows a option to show a random beer.
-Selecting a beer opens a detailed view containing further information.
-You can add a beer to your favorites using the heart symbol at the top right of the detailed view.
+* Selecting a beer (taping on the list item) opens a detailed view containing further information.
+* You can add a beer to your favorites using the heart symbol at the top right of the detailed view.
 These favorites are then highlighted in the aforementioned overview list and displayed in a separate area above the actual list for quick access.

 # Architecture